 Weak passwords or stolen passwords are the most common reasons for data breaches.
 It’s why you need originality and complexity in your password, rather than using phrases that a program can easily crack.

-People avoid setting strong passwords as they think they’ll end up forgetting it and because accessing accounts will become slightly more complicated.
+People avoid setting strong passwords as they think they’ll end up forgetting them and because accessing accounts will become slightly more complicated.
 While it’s true that gaining access to your account may not be as easy when you have a complicated password, it’ll be the same for hackers who are constantly on the lookout for ways to gain access to your personal data.

 Multi-Factor Authentication (MFA) is another excellent measure that adds a protective layer around your assets to protect them if you have a weak password.